-Nassau County Motorcycle Accident Lawyers
+Nassau County Motorcycle Accident Attorney

 Motorcyclists in Nassau County face suburban traffic and accident risks every day.
 Many people assume that motorcycles are dangerous and so the bike and driver are to blame.
 In reality, the small profile and open nature of motorcycles can lead to more serious injuries, but, statistically, the driver is rarely at fault.
 Instead, other vehicle drivers who fail to use caution cause most motorcycle accidents.
-If you have been injured in a motorcycle accident, our dedicated Nassau County motorcycle accident lawyers can help get you back on your feet.
+If you have been injured in a motorcycle accident, a dedicated Nassau County motorcycle accident attorney can help get you back on your feet.

 The rate of injury and death in motorcycle accidents is on the decline now, but motorcyclists still face a much higher risk of injury than drivers of any other type of vehicle, according to the National Highway Traffic Safety Administration.

 One of our founding partners, Michael Gluck, has been riding motorcycles for more than three decades.
 Based out of Nassau County, he has experience with several bike types and has firsthand knowledge of motorcycle handling.
 This gives him unique insight into every motorcycle accident that comes to Rosenberg & Gluck, LLP.
-Common causes for accidents in our area include:
+Common causes of accidents in our area include:

 - Lane crowding